rubensworks/article-rdf-test-suite/content/introduction.md

 The DAWG defined the test manifest vocabulary that allows one or more _tests_ to be included in a _test manifest_.
 Each test defines a certain _action_ and a corresponding _result_.
-In the case of the SPARQL test suite, this action describes a SPARQL query and a datasets, and the result describes a SPARQL query result.
+In the case of the SPARQL test suite, this action describes a SPARQL query with a dataset, and the result describes a SPARQL query result.
 In order for implementations to prove their compliance to the SPARQL specification, they need to execute all tests in this test suite.